theochem/roberto/doc/configuration.rst

 Each tool of each package will be executed in one task in the overall work flow.
 See section :ref:`workflow` for a more detailed description.
-A complete list of the built-in tools can be found in the `default configuration file <https://github.com/theochem/roberto/blob/master/roberto/default_config.yaml>`_.
+A complete list of the built-in tools and configuration options can be found in the `default configuration file <https://github.com/theochem/roberto/blob/master/roberto/default_config.yaml>`_.

 Other sections can be added as well, e.g. to define new tools as explained